Experienced Advocacy In Minnesota Guardianship And Conservatorship Law

 Attorney Melanie Liska is one of a select number of Minnesota attorneys appointed by the probate courts in Hennepin County and Ramsey County to represent wards in guardianship and conservatorship proceedings.

 We will accurately assess your unique situation.
-Depending on the situation, it may be possible to use a power of attorney or a Health Care Directive instead of the Guardianship or Conservatorship process.
-You might also need to consider special and supplemental needs trusts to ensure that your loved one is not disqualified from receiving public benefits such as income, medical and housing assistance.
+Depending on the situation, it may be possible to use a power of attorney or a health care directive instead of the guardianship or conservatorship process.
+You might also need to consider special and supplemental needs trusts to ensure that your loved one is not disqualified from receiving public benefits such as income, medical assistance and housing assistance.

 A guardianship allows the designated legal guardian to make important life decisions in the best interests of you or your loved one.

 - If your loved one is an adult, a guardianship is necessary to allow someone to legally consent to medical care and to make living arrangements.